Here’s the plan

 • Donation Drives

-• The total budget of the WHSDC is approximately $18,000.
-Currently, the WHSDC makes income from ticket sales and concessions.
-In the future, the Curtain Call Club will own these funds so the Drama Club is able to access them without the threat of lost time, red tape, restrictions on refunds, etc.
+• The total budget of the Woodstown Theatre Department is approximately $18,000.
+Currently, the theatre department makes income from ticket sales and concessions.
+In the future, the Curtain Call Club will own these funds so the theatre department is able to access them without the threat of lost time, red tape, restrictions on refunds, etc.

 Here’s what those funds pay for: